japrada/TestChallenge/README.md

 ### 3.12.
 What features does the application include?

-1. Send/receive text chats at any time.
+1. Sen1.
+Sending/receiving text messages to/from users (text chat).

-2. Set the configuration of a test (subject, level, types of questions, time limit, and number of questions) before initiating its execution.
+2. Launching a test to the group of users configuring the subject/topic, level of difficulty, types of questions, time limit, and number of questions.

-3. Pause/stop the execution of a test.
+3. Pausing/resuming the execution of a test.

+4. Stopping the execution of a test.

-4. Extend the time limit before sending an answer.
+5. Extending the time limit before sending an answer.

-5. Upload new questions to the server.
+6. Uploading new questions.

-6. Display an image (.gif, .png, .jpg, .jpeg) associated with a question ("fichero_multimedia" field in the JSON file, optional).
+7. Displaying an image (.gif, .png, .jpg, .jpeg) associated with a question ("fichero_multimedia" field in the JSON file, optional).

-7. Play an mp3 audio associated with a question ("fichero_multimedia" field in the JSON file, optional).
+8. Playing an mp3 audio associated with a question ("fichero_multimedia" field in the JSON file, optional).

-8. Review the results of the test execution highlighting hits in green and misses in red with respect to the correct answer.
+9. Reviewing the results of the test execution highlighting the correct answers in green color and wrong answers in red color.

-9. Maintain the ranking of points for each user.
+10. Keeping the ranking with the points of each user.

-10. A question store based on the server file system.
+11. Question store based on the server's file system.

-11. Five types of questions depending on the type of the answer:
+12. Five types of questions depending on the type of the answer:

-- **Unica**
+    * Unica

-- **Múltiple** (Note: My apologies for the accent for non Spanish users)
+    * Múltiple (Note: My apologies for the accent for non Spanish users)

-- **Texto**

-- **Emparejada**

-- **Multivalor**
+    * Texto
+    * Emparejada
+    * Multivalor

-12. Change the order of the options before sending the question ("desordenar_opciones" field of the JSON definition file, optional, defaults to 'true')
+13. Changing the order of the options before sending the question ("desordenar_opciones" field of the JSON definition file; optional, defaults to 'true')

 ### 3.13.
 What improvements/enhancements could be made to the application?